2024 alberta sport recognition award Winners

 Sport: Swimming

-Aiden Norman, a resident of Calgary, Alberta, won two gold medals, sweeping the backstroke events at the 2024 Junior Pan Pacific Swimming Championships in Canberra, Australia. where he won gold in both the 100m and 200m backstroke events
+Aiden Norman a resident of Calgary, Alberta, won two gold medals, sweeping the backstroke events at the 2024 Junior Pan Pacific Swimming Championships in Canberra, Australia.
+He won gold in both the 100m and 200m backstroke events

 The University of Calgary swimmer also demonstrated his ability to perform under pressure by contributing to three different relay teams earning silver in the 4x100 medley, silver in the 4x100 mixed medley and bronze in the 4x200 freestyle.